 Sizing subpanels to the need of your anticipated load can be tricky.
 You'll need to consider the amount of available power load you'll need and what the main service has to offer.
-For instance, If you have a 200-amp main service, you'll have no problem adding a 100-amp subpanel to feed a shed, garage, barn, etc... or a 60-amp subpanel to power lighting and general-use outlets in another section of your home.
-But if you only have a 60-amp service, to begin with and want to add a 60-amp subpanel, you'll have to upgrade your main panel first to allow such a distribution addition.
+For example, if you have 200-amp main service, you'll have no problem adding a 100-amp subpanel to feed a shed, garage, or barn.
+A 60-amp subpanel can power lighting and general-use outlets in another section of your home.
+But if you only have a 60-amp service and want to add a 60-amp subpanel, you'll have to upgrade your main panel first to allow such a distribution addition.

 Subpanels and main panels alike have specific rules that need to be followed according to the National Electrical Code (NEC).
-All electrical panels must have a minimum of 36 inches of clearance in front of the panel, 30 inches of clearance across the face of the panel, and a minimum of 78 inches above the floor.
+All electrical panels must have a minimum of 36 inches of clearance in front of the panel, 30 inches of clearance across the face of the panel, and a minimum of 78 inches above the floor from the top edge of the panel.
 If you can picture an invisible phone booth with an electrical panel on one wall, you'll have a good idea of what is required.
 Now the NEC goes a little farther in requirements than that.
 The panel must be mounted in a dry location and have easy access to it.
 Only attach a panel in an area that is not exposed to flammable materials and never mount it where it is exposed to moisture like a bathroom or indoor swimming pool area or the like.

-One last tip about adding a sub panel, whenever dealing with electricity, always turn off the power before you begin any project.
+One last tip about adding a subpanel: whenever dealing with electricity, always turn off the power before you begin any project.
 If the power is off, you won't get shocked.
-It only takes a minute to shut off the power, but it only takes a split second to get shocked and possibility injured from contact with electricity.
+It only takes a minute to shut off the power, but it only takes a split second to get shocked and possibly injured from contact with electricity.
 Don't become a statistic.
-Think about it, it will take you longer to tell me why you won't shut off the power to the panel than to actually turn it off, walk back to the project, and be safe.
-Practice safety every day and stay alive!
+Think about it, it will take you longer to say why you won't shut off the power to the panel than to actually turn it off, walk back to the project, and be safe.